An explanation of add-ons to motorbike insurance policies, including legal protection, breakdown cover and protected no claims discount.

 You should be aware that even comprehensive policies may not provide the level of cover that you require, and that's when you may want to consider purchasing optional extras.

-You can learn more in our beginners' guide to motorbike insurance, but here are some of the most common policy extras available:
+Here are some of the most common policy extras available:

 Also known as legal cover or uninsured loss recovery, this policy option helps pay legal costs following an accident where a third party was at fault.